Diane has a master's degree in Human Resources Development (HRD) from Villanova University and is a SHRM Certified Practicioner.

 By the Numbers

 Employee attrition costs organizations approximately 20% of an employee’s salary.
 However, new employees who experience an official onboarding program are 58% more likely to be with an organization after three years.
-77% of new hires who have formal onboarding hit their first performance milestone and manager satisfaction with new employees increases 20% when their employees participate in formal onboarding training.
+77% of new hires who have formal onboarding hit their first performance milestone, and manager satisfaction with new employees increases 20% when their employees participate in formal onboarding training.

 Sink or Swim

-I still cringe as I recall a previous job, unfortunately not too long ago, in which I arrived for my first day of work and my direct aupervisor, the Human Resources Director, and the past department supervisor were all on vacation.
-This was summer, at a school.
+I still cringe as I recall a previous job, unfortunately not too long ago, in which I arrived for my first day of work, and my direct supervisor, the Human Resources Director, and the past department supervisor were all on vacation.
+This was during summer at a school.
 I was told to report to the Dean of Faculties office and speak with the Administrative Assistant.
 We had never met, but she was kind enough to walk me to my office, which was located in the Student Union.

 Thankfully, many of the organizations that previously embraced the “sink or swim” or “prove yourself” mentality have either shifted their mindset or been pushed out of the market, unable to adapt to external changes.
-Today, attracting qualified workers is extremely difficult and often costly, and the last thing we, as employers, want to do is hire a talented candidate only to have them leave.
+Today, attracting qualified workers is extremely difficult and often costly, and the last thing we as employers want to do is hire a talented candidate only to have them leave.

-What is the Difference Between Onboarding and Orientation?
+What Is the Difference Between Onboarding and Orientation?

 Simply, orientation is a step or event that occurs during the onboarding process.
 Onboarding is a process that starts during the recruitment phase and can continue up to a year after the date of hire.
-Onboarding is a socialization process that provides new employees with the tools and resources needed to be productive and effective organizational members.
-Whereas orientation is training designed to inform new employees about their benefits, physical facilities, safety and accident prevention, policies and procedures, and health requirements.
+Onboarding is a socialization process that provides new employees with the tools and resources needed to be productive and effective organizational members, whereas orientation is training designed to inform new employees about their benefits, physical facilities, safety and accident prevention, policies and procedures, and health requirements.

-How Do You Effectively Onboard?
+How Do You Effectively Onboard a New Employee?

 First, establish clear goals and expectations for your new employee’s first week, month, three months, six months, and year.
-Clear goals help employees focus on the right things and provides them with a target to aim for.
+Clear goals help employees focus on the right things and provide them with a target to aim for.
 Further, goals ensure that new employees and their manager are on the same page and that there is no confusion.

 Additionally, the mentor should be responsible for introducing the new employee to their team and coworkers as well as appropriate managers and members of the senior team.
 Furthermore, the mentorship or buddy program will allow current employees to take on a leadership role within the company, making them feel like they are a valuable part of the organization.
 Lastly, the mentor can be useful in identifying areas in the new employee onboarding process that need improvement or modification.

 © 2019 Diane Abramson